Causeway between Simon Pond and Tupper Lake

 The marsh viewing deck next to the Tupper Lake bowling alley is a wonderful nocturnal birding location.
 At night, birders can hear American Bitterns, winnowing Wilson’s Snipes, displaying American Woodcocks, and Barred Owls, not to mention a myriad of amphibians!
 During the day, many bird species can be found near this deck, including American Redstart, Yellow Warbler, Swamp and Song Sparrows, Red-winged Blackbird, and Common Grackle.
 Bobolinks can be heard farther out in a dryer part of the marsh, and Sedge Wrens have occasionally been found at this location.
 Both of these species are more typically found in the fields of the valleys surrounding the Adirondacks.

-In the heart of winter, Tupper Lake, Simon Pond, and the marshes are all frozen.
+In the heart of winter, Tupper Lake, Simon Pond, and the marshes are all likely to be frozen (but please don't walk on the ice; it is over a flowing river and is unstable).
 The pull-off location is still worth a stop to watch for Bald Eagles.